-We, Titanium property, are a consultant to Coles we are not the developer.
+We, Titanium Property Investment, are a consultant to Coles we are not the developer.
 Coles is the owner and developer of the site and have engaged Titanium Property Investment as their advisor.
-Coles has not decided on who they will engage to develop the residential apartments.
+Coles has not decided on who they will engage to deliver the development.